jjjlyk/KuromiWeatherApp/README.md

 npm start
 ```
 # 📃Note:
 All assets are made by me!
 If you are wondering what application I used for my pixel art creations, I used Pixel Studio on Steam!
 It is free and beginner friendly.
+Also, this project is inspired by Nashallery ^^